eruido/eRuidoCloudTools/README.md

 Upload you device Statistics to your cloud provider

-iN ORDER TO TAKE ADVANTAGE OF these scripts you will nedd the following third party tools,
+In order to make the best use of these scripts you will need the following third party tools,

 dBAMonitor R8or higher (get it at www.eruido.og) eRuido sonometric software properly configured.
 (Not a database admin tool)